 Represents the Streets Department on a variety of standing committees including the Sports Complex Traffic and Parking Task Force and at community meetings; provides advice to the committees and community groups on traffic control techniques, such as updating existing control devices, utilization of unused portions of roadways, and creating designated pedestrian crosswalks; insures that task force recommendations are implemented; participates in the Streets Department Committee of Highway Supervisors; responds to requests and complaints from the general public, city agencies, city council, elected officials, consultants and developers to install new and to modify and upgrade existing traffic control devices; prepares revisions to existing permits to insure proper enforcement; inspects, personally or through staff, work zones for adherence to proper traffic standards; responds to emergencies on a round the clock basis; responds to inquiries from Streets Department managers and city officials.

 Directs staff in reviewing and routing plumber ditch street opening permit requests and block party permits for effect on traffic flow; directs staff in processing violation notices, billing, and maintaining, and distributing a notification list of all registered underground facility owners in the city.

 Assigns and directs the work of contractors assigned for snow removal to a specific district within the City; participates in snow removal operations as required.

 Performs related work as required.

-Any equivalent combination of education and experience determined to be acceptable by the Personnel Department that has included the specific experience described above.
+Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included the specific experience described above.